 Written by Alina Mae Wilson

 Ladies and gentlemen, the apocalypse has occurred.
 Doomsday has come.
 Let chaos and sorrow reign.
-In Mr. Burns (playing at the Costa Mesa Playhouse) millions are dead, whole cities are abandoned, and electricity is a thing of the past.
+In Mr. Burns (playing at the Costa Mesa Playhouse), millions are dead, whole cities are abandoned, and electricity is a thing of the past.
 So what is at the forefront of everyone’s mind?
 The Simpsons.
-It’s actually not that surprising, the idea that survivors of a mass tragedy would steadfastly cling to pop-culture references that are familiar to so many people.
-What IS a bit startling is a the evolution of such a reference, the gradual change from a mere source of entertainment to a mythology that only loosely resembles its source material.
+It’s actually not that surprising that survivors of a mass tragedy would steadfastly cling to pop-culture references familiar to so many people.
+What IS a bit startling is an evolution of such a reference, the gradual change from a mere source of entertainment to a mythology that only loosely resembles its source material.

 So the apocalypse has happened.
 People are lost, lonely, and searching for vanished loved ones.
 Out in the

-forest a group of survivors confirm that large states like California are verifiable ghost towns.
-It’s not all grim though because they spend most of the first act sitting around trying to piece together an entire Simpsons episode.
-A new person joins their little band, and through his introduction we learn about the rules and expectations of this new society.
-Later on the group uses their general knowledge of The Simpsons to entertain other people and make a living.
+forest, a group of survivors confirm that large states like California are verifiable ghost towns.
+It’s not all grim, though, because they spend most of the first act sitting around trying to piece together an entire Simpsons episode.
+A new person joins their little band, and through his introduction, we learn about the rules and expectations of this contemporary society.
+Later, the group uses their general knowledge of The Simpsons to entertain others and make a living.
 Gradually, in their minds, the cartoon becomes mythic.

 The set (designed by Tucker Boyes) is highly successful.
 The simple-yet-effective backdrop hosts such settings as a forest and a graffitied wall.
 Occasionally bars will be set up to convey a transfer to a boat, and it looks very believable.
 Although it might have been the easiest to depict, I think my favorite setting is the one in the forest.
 Its large, green leaves with soft edges almost remind me of a child’s painting.
-The wall with graffiti on it is bright, colorful, and successfully puts out an up-tick in the mood.
-The props used by the actors to tell their own stories are appropriately goofy looking and just the kind of thing one might expect in the low-budget circumstances the characters find themselves in trying to do their own re-enactments.
-It’s every bit as delightfully cheesy as watching children at a summer camp performing a skit with items they found in their bunk, and it works especially well with the zesty performers.
+The wall with graffiti is bright and colorful and successfully puts an up-tick in the mood.
+The props used by the actors to tell their own stories are appropriately goofy looking and just the kind of thing one might expect in the low-budget circumstances the characters find themselves in trying to do their re-enactments.
+It’s as delightfully cheesy as watching children at a summer camp performing a skit with items they found in their bunk, and it works especially well with the zesty performers.

 everyone onstage is sympathetic.
-Special mention of the night goes to two players: Phil Nieto as Gibson and and Brooke Lewis as Maria.
+Special mention of the night goes to two players: Phil Nieto as Gibson and Brooke Lewis as Maria.
 Don’t get me wrong, the first act is slow as all heck (we’ll get to that in a moment), but things get fractionally more interesting when Nieto shows up as Gibson.
-The tension he displays is so raw you wonder for minutes about his motives and what exactly is going to happen with him.
-Whether he is startling you with a booming voice or winning you over with his gentle demeanor, he is instantly one of the most likable people in the story.
-The other half of the duo is Brooke Lewis, who plays Maria and later on Bart Simpson (she actually does a pretty good job with the voice by the way).
-As Maria she appears to be kind and sympathetic to her fellow travelers, and in times of stress you feel for her.
+The tension he displays is so raw you wonder for minutes about his motives and what exactly is going to happen to him.
+He is instantly one of the most likable people in the story, whether he is startling you with a booming voice or winning you over with his gentle demeanor.
+The other half of the duo is Brooke Lewis, who plays Maria and, later on, Bart Simpson (she does a pretty good job with the voice, by the way).
+As Maria, she appears to be kind and sympathetic to her fellow travelers, and in times of stress, you feel for her.
 It is a nice break from the previously mentioned frustration.
 This leads me to my main issues with Mr. Burns –the direction and the story.

 Act one had me squirming like a toddler in church.
-I mean for the love of all that is good and holy, MOVE.
+I mean, for the love of all that is good and holy, MOVE.
 Walk around, drop a pencil, pick it up, just do something.
 I realize people love The Simpsons, and the idea of people quoting lines from the show to each other after the-end-of-life-as-we-know-it is humorous, but it’s nowhere near as humorous as the director seems to think it is.
-They sit around in a semi-circle trying to remember quotes from the cartoon.
+They sit around in a semi-circle, trying to remember quotes from the cartoon.
 Their nostalgia is interrupted briefly for some tone-setting, and then it’s right back to the quotes.
 Watching characters struggle to remember lines from a show and sitting in place almost the entire time is just not interesting.
 It’s less exciting than watching someone else play video games.
-Except when you watch someone else play video games you can root for them.
-Since there is no real antagonist in this story, we are mostly just watching someone else’s scenario of “I wonder what would happen if we didn’t have television any more.”
-Maybe the actors needed to conserve energy because Act two has them moving around nonstop.
-The politics of what they are doing and why are only slightly compelling due to the fact that there is still no antagonist or definitive goal.
+Except when you watch someone else play video games, you can root for them.
+Since there is no real antagonist in this story, we mostly watch someone else’s scenario of “I wonder what would happen if we didn’t have television anymore.”
+Maybe the actors needed to conserve energy because Act two has them moving nonstop.
+The politics of their actions and why is only slightly compelling because there is still no antagonist or definitive goal.
 It’s just survival.
 I suppose that is a valid thing to explore, but it isn’t very gripping.
-Act three is just depressing and weird, but hey, it’s not boring, so it’s a definite upgrade.
+Act three is depressing and weird, but it’s not dull, so it’s a definite upgrade.